50 Makeup Tips You Have To Know

 4. Avoid Peach Fuzz.

 Always apply foundation using downward strokes.
 Most of us have a thin layer of hair on our face, and applying foundation in an upward stroke will make the hair strands stand out.
-Looking fresh and pink like a peach may be your goal, but highlighting your peach fuzz definitely shouldn’t be.
+However, even with perfect makeup, given the right light, peach fuzz will be visible.
+The best way is to remove facial hair.
+You can opt for derma planing or use a small facial razor with oil to remove peach fuzz and get a natural and perfect glow.

 Makeup Tips For Applying Concealer